alexdln/nimpl-cache/packages/cache/README.md

 ## Custom Handlers and Layers

-You can write your own main handlers and layers and use them in combination with other solutions.
+You can write your own core handlers and layers and use them in combination with other solutions.
 The library is designed to be extensible, allowing you to create custom caching strategies or layers that fit your specific needs.

 Before implementing new layers, please take a look at the current solutions to understand the expected behavior and memoization patterns.

-### Implementing Custom Layers or Main Handlers
+### Implementing Custom Layers or Core Handlers

 Custom layers must implement the `CacheHandlerLayer` interface.
-The main handler provides the same methods as layers, which allows you and tools to change solutions quickly and in a more convenient way.
+The core handler provides the same methods as layers, which allows you and tools to change solutions quickly and in a more convenient way.

 #### Required Methods